Dynamit/referee/README.md

 - [ ] More robust method name generation
 - [ ] NIB support

+## Caveats

+A word of caution; Using `RObjc` on your project can make your project's binary size balloon.
+This is a consequence of what `RObjc` does for you - it creates convenience classes for you, thus increasing your symbols etc. On most smaller projects, this won't matter.
+On large ones, however, please be cautious.

 ## Contributing

 1. Fork it ( https://github.com/dynamit/robjc/fork )